t-kalinowski/doctether/README.md

 In the standard `devtools::document()` (Ctrl/Cmd + Shift + D) workflow, the `@tether` tag is ignored.

-To synchronize docs with tethers, you can call `doctether::retether()`, like so:
+To synchronize docs with tethers, we call `doctether::retether()`, like so:

 ```r
 py_run_string("import keras") # setup python __main__ w/ the latest module version